clairek09/MIC/Modules/M02-design-implement-hybrid-networking/includes/8-create-network-virtual-appliance-nva-virtual-hub.md

-You want to provide a VMware SD-WAN connectivity for your clents.
+You want to provide a VMware SD-WAN connectivity for your clients.
 Which Azure resource should you deploy?

 (x) Network Virtual Appliance (NVA). {{Correct, Azure Virtual WAN supports connections from networking partners, such as VMware SD-WAN.
 These types of devices are known as network virtual appliances (NVAs).}}